solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 from the palettes, without having to apply any reduction.

 - *Vector arithmetics:* if we combine yellow and green in the RGB space,  we probably will obtain [some kind of blue](https://youtu.be/0fC1qSxpmKo)... most likely.
 What if we combine the learned vectors associated to yellow and green?
 Will the resulting vector be similar to the learned vector of blue too?
 - *Segmenting COCO or using other sources of images:* COCO provides a set of very heterogeneous images: people, landscapes, sports etc. What if we run this pipeline on a subset of images that share the same semantics?
-Lets say, only on images of landscapes, or only images of restaurants.
+Let's say, only on images of landscapes, or only images of restaurants.
 In those cases, for a given color, how the learned representations obtained from different sets relate?